amfoss/star-me/README.md

 Then hit <kbd>return</kbd> / <kbd>Enter</kbd>.

 ## 6. Wait until the script is finished
 The script needs to run a few minutes.
-At the end it will display "You have starred all amfoss repositories." in blue color.
+At the end it will display "It's done." in blue color.
 Ensure it runs until the end.

 Thank you FOSSASIA for this awesome script!!
 The link to the original script can be fond [here](https://github.com/fossasia/star-me).